Mt. Hood Wilderness Land Exchange

 After seven years, the Forest Service still had not completed the land trade.
 Oregon’s congressional delegation was very unhappy with the Forest Service’s lack of progress.
 In June 2015, Sen. Ron Wyden, Sen. Jeff Merkley and Rep. Earl Blumenauer sent Forest Service Chief Tom Tidwell a joint letter expressing their dissatisfaction with the Service’s progress on the trade.

-Representing the Hood River Valley Residents Committee (HRVRC), we filed a lawsuit in the following month against the US Forest Service for failure to complete the Cooper Spur/Government Camp land exchange.
+Representing Thrive, Crag filed a lawsuit in the following month against the U.S. Forest Service for failure to complete the Cooper Spur/Government Camp land exchange.
 The Forest Service was required to complete the exchange in 16 months, but six years had passed without the necessary steps to finalize the trade being taken.
-In the complaint, HRVRC alleges that the Forest Service has unlawfully withheld or unreasonably delayed action mandated by Congress and requests that the Federal Court order the Forest Service to complete the land trade in a timely fashion.
+In the complaint, Thrive alleges that the Forest Service has unlawfully withheld or unreasonably delayed action mandated by Congress and requests that the Federal Court order the Forest Service to complete the land trade in a timely fashion.
 In January 2016, a Federal District Court in Oregon rejected the Forest Service’s attempt to dismiss the case.

 After considerable delay, the Forest Service retained an appraiser to value the land and he completed his work in the fall of 2017.
 The Residents Committee hired an expert to review the appraisals and Hood River and Clackamas County did also, and these reviews uncovered significant errors.
 In sum, the appraisals grossly overvalued the land on the North side and grossly undervalued the public’s land on the south side.
 In mid-April 2018, the parties met, with the assistance of Judge Edward Leavy, a federal judge, to discuss how to get the trade back on track.